-Iceland's south coast is home to some of the country's most visited tourist attractions.
+Iceland's south region is home to some of the country's most visited tourist attractions.
 The coastline itself is renowned for its beauty, and the towns along the coast are famous for their fresh seafood.

 The South is rich in history and culture.
 Events from the Sagas are remembered in many ways along the coast, and several museums in the area celebrate Icelandic customs and heritage.
 With much of the country's agricultural products coming from the area, the South is also a fine testimony to Icelandic restaurant culture.